 12. Spohr, Louis (1784 – 1859) Concerti 1 -4

 Concerto No. 1 in C minor

-Louis Spohr spent most of his life working in Gotha and Kessel where he composed many large-scale works including ten Symphonies, ten Operas and many Concerti.
+Louis Spohr spent most of his life working in Gotha and Kessel where he composed many large-scale works including ten Symphonies, ten Operas, and many Concerti.
 The works span 1808 – 1829and are deeply Romantic in style.
 Johann Hermstedt was the recipient and inspiration for the works and he must have been a formidable player as these works really push the soloist to test their limits.
 They also show the huge range of expression that the clarinet can produce as well as the vocal qualities of the instrument that particularly come through in the slow movements.

 13. Stravinsky, Igor (1882 – 1971) Ebony Concerto

-This had to be included on my short list of Clarinet Concerti.
+This had to be included on my shortlist of Clarinet Concerti.
 This work was composed for Woody Herman in 1945.
-Herman was a jazz clarinettist and bandleader who performed widely both before and after the second world war.
+Herman was a jazz clarinetist and bandleader who performed widely both before and after the second world war.
 The Ebony Concerto is not scored for a traditional orchestra but instead, Stravinsky employs a jazz band.
 Whilst the clarinet features in the music it does not dominate as you would expect from a concerto.
 Instead, the soloist very much forms part of the jazz ensemble.
 The piece is littered with great jazz licks and tricks and shows Stravinsky’s love of Jazz.

 14. Tartini, G (1692 – 1770) Concertino

 Concertino is a shorter form than the usual concerto.
 Tartini didn’t actually write a Clarinet Concerto at all, but what constitutes this concertino is a collection of movements from his violin sonatas.
 The outcome is actually a very coherent and delightful concertino with a light and bright overall feel.
 It is not a difficult concertino to play well but delightfully engaging.